Memorising

-"You who enter here, abandon all hope", says Virgil, then Dante, before leading us to hell.
-To say that memorization is hell may seem excessive.
-However, at any other stage of the study - comprehension, selection, restitution, exercises, etc. - memorization is unquestionably essential. - Memorization is undoubtedly the most painful part of the learning process.
+"You who enter here, abandon all hope" say Virgil, then Dante, before leading us into hell.
+To say that memorisation is hell may seem excessive.
+And yet, at every other stage of study - comprehension, selection, restitution, exercises, etc. - memorisation is undeniably essential. - memorisation is undoubtedly the most painful part of the learning process.

-It is that the memorization is almost entirely the result of a slow and almost mechanical process of patient repetition.
-If rubbing one's brain (ieIt is especially memorising, which implies an almost complete retreat in your mind, that gives rise to this healthy and noble fatigue.
-What does every student feel in the evening of a successful day of study!
+It's just that memorization is almost entirely the result of a slow, almost mechanical process of patient repetition.
+If rubbing your brain (ieIt is above all memorisation, which implies an almost complete retreat in your mind, which gives rise to this healthy and noble fatigue.
+What does every student feel in the evening after a day's study!

 Turn around!

-How many students have we known who spent most of their hours circling their subject.
-Going, coming back, annotating, reflecting and other activities which are certainly respectable, but which always postpone the moment of crystallisation.
-That is, memorization in the strict sense.
+How many students have we met who spent most of their hours circling their subject.
+Going back and forth, annotating, reflecting and engaging in other activities that are certainly respectable, but which always postpone the moment of crystallisation.
+In other words, memorising in the strict sense.

 If, on the evening of the first day, your thirty pages - according to the work plan - are not known, when will you study them?
-In the following days, in parallel with the study of the next thirty pages?
-So here are the first thirty pages to know, the relevant information is selected.
-How do you do it?
-On the first page, you read what you have just selected, then you reproduce it from memory.
-Let's repeat this sentence, perhaps the most important one in our method.
-You read what you have just selected, then you play it back from memory (ieWithout looking!).
-Loudly or quietly, or even without speaking, it's up to you, but by expressing yourself, even in the silence of your mind.
+Over the next few days, at the same time as you study the next thirty pages?
+So these are the first thirty pages you need to know, the relevant information is selected.
+How do you go about it?
+On the first page, you read what you've just selected, then reproduce it from memory.
+Let's repeat this sentence, perhaps the most important in our method.
+You read what you've just selected, then play it back from memory (iewithout looking!).
+Loudly or softly, or even without speaking, it's up to you, but by expressing yourself, even if it's in the silence of your mind.
 Can't you do it?
 Yes, you can!
 You think you can't.

 Memory, like a muscle

-No being endowed with consciousness is incapable of restoring, from memory, what has just been read.
-What evolves, admittedly in stratospheric proportions, is the quantity of material that you will be able to restore each time and 'at once'.
-Because like a muscle, memory improves through the use you make of it.
-"I can't do it" is not a statement of incapacity, but a deficiency of willpower.
+No being endowed with consciousness is incapable of reproducing, from memory, what has just been read.
+What evolves, albeit in stratospheric proportions, is the quantity of material that you will be able to restore each time and 'at once'.
+Because, like a muscle, memory improves with use.
+"I can't do it" is not a statement of incapacity, but a lack of willpower.
 Start with what you have, which is never equal to nothing.
 Do this for 5, 10 or 15 pages, depending on the density of the material and the training of your memory.
-After you have rendered them the first time, do it a second time.
-Then a third and, if possible, a fourth and a fifth time!
-The last two times will probably seem repetitive, even useless.
-But you know the material!
+Once you've read them the first time, do it a second time.
+Then a third and, if possible, a fourth and then a fifth time!
+No doubt the last two times will seem repetitive, even pointless.
+That's because you know your stuff!
 Cqfd.
-Proceed nevertheless, because with these fourth and fifth renditions, even if they are very quick, you are establishing the knowledge in the long term.
+Go ahead nevertheless, because with these 4th and 5th repetitions, even very quickly, you are establishing your knowledge over time.

-Go ahead and try it out without delay, for example with a text you like, don't just stick to theory 😉
+Go ahead and try it out straight away, for example with a text you like, don't confine yourself to theory 😉

 Contact us